themchn/note_keeping/README.md

 Currently REQUIRES fzf and ripgrep.

-notes.sh takes no arguments for creation/searching/reading notes but accepts delete as $1 for deleting note files. vim is currently hardcoded as the editor but that can be changes easily enough.
+notes.sh takes no arguments for creation/searching/reading notes but accepts delete as $1 for deleting note files.
+Be sure to set the $notes_dir default if you aren't using $HOME/gitjournal vim is currently hardcoded as the editor but that can be changed easily enough.

 sync_notes.sh pulls and pushes changes to git.
 This was designed to be used in conjunction with incrond for automatic syncing to git.